redwarp/blog/content/image-filters/index.md

 # Getting started

 You probably already know this but your GPU, aka your Graphic Processing Unit (So your graphic card if you have one) does not only render graphics, but is also capable of computing regular algorithms.
 Yup, you can use your GPU to calculate a fibonacci sequence.
-But one of the things that your GPU excel at is parallel computation, as they are optimized to paralellize rendering multiples pixels at once when rendering.
+But one of the things that your GPU excel at is parallel computation, as they are optimized to parallelize rendering multiples pixels at once when rendering.

 Accessing the power of the graphic cards for computing used to be fairly complex:
 * Nvidia (as always) has their own proprietary library CUDA.